Saint Boniface: Early life

 The earliest Bonifacian vita does not indicate his place of birth but says that at an early age he attended a monastery ruled by Abbot Wulfhard in escancastre, or Examchester, which seems to denote Exeter, and may have been one of many monasteriola built by local landowners and churchmen; nothing else is known of it outside the Bonifacian vitae.
-This monastery is believed to have occupied the site of the Church of St Mary Major in the City of Exeter, demolished in 1971, next to which was later built Exeter Cathedral.
+This monastery is believed to have occupied the site of the Church of St Mary Major in the City of Exeter, demolished in 1971, next to Exeter Cathedral.
 Later tradition places his birth at Crediton, but the earliest mention of Crediton in connection to Boniface is from the early fourteenth century, in John Grandisson's Legenda Sanctorum: The Proper Lessons for Saints' Days according to the use of Exeter.
 In one of his letters Boniface mentions he was "born and reared...[in] the synod of London", but he may have been speaking metaphorically.
 His English name is recorded as being Winfrid or Winfred.

 According to the vitae, Winfrid was of a respected and prosperous family.
 Against his father's wishes he devoted himself at an early age to the monastic life.
 He received further theological training in the Benedictine monastery and minster of Nhutscelle (Nursling), not far from Winchester, which under the direction of abbot Winbert had grown into an industrious centre of learning in the tradition of Aldhelm.
 Winfrid taught in the abbey school and at the age of 30 became a priest; in this time, he wrote a Latin grammar, the Ars Grammatica, besides a treatise on verse and some Aldhelm-inspired riddles.
 While little is known about Nursling outside Boniface's vitae, it seems clear that the library there was significant.
 To supply Boniface with the materials he needed, it would have contained works by Donatus, Priscian, Isidore, and many others.
 Around 716, when his abbot Wynberth of Nursling died, he was invited (or expected) to assume his position—it is possible that they were related, and the practice of hereditary right among the early Anglo-Saxons would affirm this.
 Winfrid, however, declined the position and in 716 set out on a missionary expedition to Frisia.